-In an ideal address, the entire body weight should be equal on both feet, which would mean that half of your weight should be on the left foot and the other half on the right.
+In an ideal golf address position, the entire body weight should be equal on both feet, which would mean that half of your weight should be on the left foot and the other half on the right.

 Also, the pressure point of weight inside the foot should be in the middle of the foot.
 It means that it should not spread over towards the ankle or toes or sideways but remain in the center of the foot.

-In a perfect address, the club's face should be in a position that is right behind the ball.
+In a perfect golf address position, the club's face should be in a position that is right behind the ball.
 For regular shots, the club's face should be perpendicular to the target line in the address.
 This means that the club's face should be positioned straight forward to square the target.

 How to Grip the Club during your Setup

 - Type: The position of hands should be as such that the position is in an overlapping grip.
 This would mean that the small finger of the right hand should be on top of the right.
 And it should be placed in the knuckle between the index & middle fingers of the left hand.

 - Strength: The strength should be kept as neutral as possible.
 It implies that the thumbs of both hands should be on top of the grip.